brialee/Max_Operator/README.txt

 Abstract:
 Create an object oriented program that will create a scheduling service for a public transit streetcar system.
-This program should allow allow for a controller to see where all the cars are located, add cars to a track, and remove a car from service.
+This program should allow for a controller (or manager) to see where all the cars are located, add cars to a track, and remove a car from service.

 Data Structures:
 A graph is used to handle the collection of tracks and the list of stops as an adjacency list.
-Tracks that are loops should be implemented as a circular linked list, and two way tracks as doubly linked lists.
-Data for the program should come from an external text file.
+Tracks that are loops are implemented as a circular linked list, and two way tracks are doubly linked lists.
+Data for the program comes from an external text file.

 Using the Program: